Image

 Contact a Violent Crimes Lawyer in Troy, IL

-If you or someone you love is facing a violent crime investigation or charge in Troy, IL, don’t wait.
+If you or a loved one are under investigation or charged with a violent crime in Troy, IL, don’t delay.
 The sooner you involve a violent crimes lawyer in Troy, IL, the more options you have to protect your freedom and your future.

-Contact Combs Waterkotte online or reach us at (314) 900-HELP for a free, confidential consultation with a violent crimes lawyer in Troy, IL who’s ready to step in immediately.
-We’ll explain your options, outline your next steps, and begin crafting your defense right away.
+Contact Combs Waterkotte online or call (314) 900-HELP for a free, confidential consultation with a violent crimes lawyer in Troy, IL that is ready to act now.
+We’ll answer your questions, map your next steps, and start building your defense today.

 Frequently Asked Questions About Violent Crime Charges